craddm/craddm.github.io_old/_posts/2016-09-19-ERP-Visualization-Part-1.md

 ---
-title: "ERP Visualization Part 1"
+title: "ERP Visualization Part 1: Comparing two conditions"
 output:
   html_document:
     code_folding: hide
     keep_md: yes
 layout: post
 comments: true
+categories: [EEG, ERPs, statistics, R, ggplot2]
 ---

-ERP visualization is hard.
-It's very common for grand average ERP data to be plotted as simple traces representing condition means, with no information regarding variability around these means.
+ERP visualization is harder than people think.
+Often people take the path of least resistance, plotting grand average ERP data as simple traces representing condition means, with no information regarding variability around these means.
 There are a couple of variations on this simple theme which show regions of significance, but it's extremely rare to show anything else.
 A new editorial letter by Rousselet, Foxe, and Bolam in the European Journal of Neuroscience offers some <a href ="http://http://onlinelibrary.wiley.com/doi/10.1111/ejn.13400/epdf">useful guidelines</a>, and Ana Todorovic's recent <a href="http://neuroanatody.com/2016/09/scatterplotting-time-series/">post on adding scatterplots to time-series data </a>is also great.
+I'm going to go through a few examples of plotting ERPs using R, including code throughout.

 I do all my processing of EEG data in Matlab, using EEGLAB and ERPLAB, but I typically switch over to R when it's time to do the statistics on individual ERP components.
 In general I love the R package ggplot2 for graphs, so it feels natural to me to try plotting the ERPs using ggplot2.
 These posts are not intended to codify right or wrong answers on how to visually represent ERPs.
 Rather, they're my attempt to explore some of the options, get a feel for what's good and bad about each approach, and work out how to actually make these plots in R.